 “Hey Guerrero,” Myrle said, putting his arm around Rogene and walking up the motel’s sidewalk to the motel office to check-in.
 “How the hell are you?”

 Myrle had an all-American boy grin on his face when he would say this.
-That grin informed you that everything does, indeed, work out for some people.
+That grin informed the onlooker that some of the times everything does work out for some people.
 Some people don’t worry, that smile said, some people just do, and isn’t doing really the way to go Guerrero?
 Isn’t it easier when you try, rather than leaving everything to chance?
 You see me succeed, and you may think I’m an Adonis blessed with superpowers that the common man cannot comprehend, but I’m ordinary, just like everyone else.

 ‘And isn’t that the most brilliant marketing package anyone could put together?’
 Jake thought with the remnants of that cocky All-American boy grin still flashing in his mind’s eye.
-‘To feel compelled to remind others that you’re ordinary might be the most arrogant sentiment one could assemble, but if we weren’t so in awe of their success rate they wouldn’t be granted a license to use it.
-It is some kind of bizarro-world reminder the author of the quote sends out to the ordinary to remind them that the author is not some superhuman blessed with powers that the common man cannot comprehend.
+‘To feel compelled to remind others that you are ordinary might be the most arrogant sentiment one could assemble, but if we weren’t so in awe of their success rate they wouldn’t be granted a license to use it.
+The author of the quote is sending out some bizarre-world reminder that they are ordinary to the recipients that they are anything but.
+It is a reminder that the ordinary are not blessed with superhuman powers that they cannot comprehend.
 ‘And if I can do it, anyone can.
 Don’t give up on your dreams little buddy,’ these types say.
-What they seek, in this literary device, is a degree of humility that permits them to reconnect with their fellow man in a manner similar to the one depicted in Michelangelo’s Creation of Adam.’
+What they seek, in this literary device, is a degree of humility that permits them to connect with their fellow man in a manner similar to the one depicted in Michelangelo’s Creation of Adam.’

-The smile alone could cause any man to reconsider the notion that violence is not the answer, but the idea that such a reaction made sense in light of all the successes the man had had throughout this night, turns mr. hand into mr. fist in a reflexive manner that hopes to correct all of the irrational thoughts swimming around in the head.
+That smile alone, could cause any man to reconsider the notion that violence is not the answer.
+The idea that such a reaction made sense in light of all the successes the man had had throughout this night, can result in Mr. hand turning into Mr. fist in a reflexive manner that hopes to correct all of the irrational thoughts swimming around in the head.

 His anger and jealousy had been fueled by how much Rogene appeared to be enjoying her night with Myrle, and how much Wanda didn’t appear to be enjoying hers, by comparison, but it had more to do with the fact that Myrle had just issued that repetitive greeting to Jake, as if he hadn’t said it all night.
-He said it in the exact same manner he said it in line, at Denny’s, waiting to be seated.
+He said it in the exact same manner he said it in line, at Denny’s, waiting for the incompetent hostess to seat him.
 He said it as if a series of cruel coincidences hadn’t caused them to cross paths so many times tonight.